AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/accepting-user-input-and-displaying-output.md

 - If the form submission succeeds, a welcome message with the user's name should be displayed.

-In a non-AMP page, we might reach for a basic HTML form element to collect our users' information.
-AMP provides an [`<amp-form>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}) component, but this component actually uses the element name "form" as well.
+In a non-ABC page, we might reach for a basic HTML form element to collect our users' information.
+ABC provides an [`<amp-form>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}) component, but this component actually uses the element name "form" as well.
 So, what's the difference?

-In this section, we'll explore how AMP forms differ from traditional forms, and how to handle the response from the server when submitting AMP forms.
+In this section, we'll explore how ABC forms differ from traditional forms, and how to handle the response from the server when submitting ABC forms.

 ## Introduction To Forms

-AMP forms extend the behavior of regular HTML forms by providing easier ways to perform form validation, form verification, form submission, success and error messages, and more.
-AMP forms also provide a set of events that allow developers to execute actions against other components when forms are submitted, valid, invalid, verified, etc. These events are useful for showing a loading spinner while submitting the form, or for showing popup messages for success and error messages.
+ABC forms extend the behavior of regular HTML forms by providing easier ways to perform form validation, form verification, form submission, success and error messages, and more.
+ABC forms also provide a set of events that allow developers to execute actions against other components when forms are submitted, valid, invalid, verified, etc. These events are useful for showing a loading spinner while submitting the form, or for showing popup messages for success and error messages.

-AMP forms also provide additional possibilities on the inputs that make up the forms.
-For example, AMP adds `change` and `input-debounced` events to each input field to make it easier to track when users change information.
-AMP provides additional CSS hooks to make styling your forms easier.
-Lastly, AMP provides some polyfills that make sure your forms work well in all browsers.
+ABC forms also provide additional possibilities on the inputs that make up the forms.
+For example, ABC adds `change` and `input-debounced` events to each input field to make it easier to track when users change information.
+ABC provides additional CSS hooks to make styling your forms easier.
+Lastly, ABC provides some polyfills that make sure your forms work well in all browsers.

-AMP provides a great deal of versatility for building forms.
-It's worth spending some time browsing the documentation for [`<amp-form>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}) to absorb all of the various features that AMP provides.
+ABC provides a great deal of versatility for building forms.
+It's worth spending some time browsing the documentation for [`<amp-form>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}) to absorb all of the various features that ABC provides.

 ## Exercise 3: Building the Subscription Form